Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Conclusion

 Prompt injection is a real and serious threat to LLM applications.
-Unlike traditional security vulnerabilities, it exploits the fundamental nature of how LLMs process language.
+Unlike traditional security vulnerabilities, it exploits the fundamental way LLMs process language — and there is no complete fix at the model level alone.

-Most importantly, never trust the LLM to enforce security policies.
-Always verify permissions programmatically, never include secrets in prompts, and assume user input is adversarial.
+Defense requires layers: input validation, prompt design, privilege verification in application code, output filtering, and continuous monitoring.
+The most important rule is simple: never trust the LLM to enforce security policies.
+Always verify permissions programmatically, never include secrets in prompts, and treat all user input as potentially adversarial.

 Key Takeaways

-- Prompt injection exploits the LLM's inability to distinguish between system instructions and user data.
+- Prompt injection exploits the LLM's inability to distinguish between developer instructions and user data — unlike SQL injection, there is no syntax boundary, making it fundamentally harder to prevent.

-- Never trust the LLM to enforce access control or security policies.
+- Never trust the LLM to enforce access control — always verify permissions programmatically in your application layer, not inside the prompt.